 Conducting Surveys Before an Election

-How are political polls conducted?
 Today, the majority of political polls are still conducted by telephone.
-To conduct an accurate poll, experts say that a pollster must collect 800 responses.
+For accurate election forecasting, experts say that a pollster must collect 800 responses.
 That used to be easy; in 1997, before the widespread use of caller ID, pollsters could expect that they would need to place 2,000-2,500 calls to reach 800 responses.
 Today, it takes between 7,500-9,000 calls to reach that magic number, greatly increasing costs.

 So how did experts arrive at 800, in a country of more than 325 million?
 According to the Harvard Review, the math works out if the sample is truly random (they’ve spared us the mathematics, and we’re happy to take their word for it!).
 To achieve randomness, telephone polls use a random-digit-dial system, which is a computer-based system.